 Check that you are not Forgetting Anything for your Hiking Excursion

-Look at this complete list with all the material you might need for a hiking trip.
+Look at this complete list with all the materials you might need for a hiking trip.

-Hydration system: It is advisable to drink water every half hour of the route.
-Being always well hydrated is essential and even more so on those hot days in the mountains.
-Camelbaks are very common, and most of the backpacks nowadays are already prepared with space for it.
+- Hydration system: It is advisable to drink water every half hour of the route.
+Being always well hydrated is essential, and even more so on those hot days in the mountains.
+Camelbacks are very common, and most of the backpacks nowadays are already prepared with space for it.

 Keep a Small Extra Supply

 When you know how many days you will take to complete the hiking, take food for one more day (at least).
 Sometimes, you may take longer than planned.